 Scorpion bites may mostly be harmless.
-Despite this, these bites are commonly painful and hence, proper treatments will help minimizing the resulted pain and promote faster recovery.
-You have to be extra cautious about scorpion bites on either young children or the elderly, as victims at these age are more prone to severe effects of scorpion bites, that the incident can be life-threatening.
+Despite this, these bites are commonly painful and hence, proper treatments will help to minimize the resulted pain and promote faster recovery.
+You have to be extra cautious about scorpion bites on either young children or the elderly, as victims at these ages are more prone to severe effects of scorpion bites, that the incident can be life-threatening.

 How to treat scorpion bite

 Here are what you can or need to do when you or someone else nearby is stung by scorpions.

 This is important since some people might be more prone to more severe effects of the bite, whilst some others may undergo only those mild effects of the sting.
 Seek immediate help if the victim is:

 - Young or very young children or infants.

 - The elderly or those over 60 of age.

 - People with heart problems or taking heart medications.

 Those groups of people are susceptible to more severe effects of scorpion bites, as they might have weakened immune system and thus, may experience delayed healing or other complications.
 Do not wait to seek for medical helps as untreated bites may be deadly.